claimvantage/sfdx-jenkins-shared-library/README.md

     glob: 'config/project-scratch-def.json'
 )
 ```
-Note the added, required underscore.
+Note the added, required underscore at the end of the `@Library` line.

 The named values available are: